RenderKit/oidn/doc/api.md

 which will read the input image data from the specified buffers and produce the denoised output image.

+This function will block until the filtering operation has been completed.
+GPU devices also support asynchronous execution, which can be performed with

+    void oidnExecuteFilterAsync(OIDNFilter filter);

+If filtering asynchronously, the user must ensure correct synchronization with the device before accessing the input and output image data by, e.g., calling `oidnSyncDevice`.
+Currently the CPU device does not support asynchronous filtering and `oidnExecuteFilterAsync` will block as well.

 In the following we describe the different filters that are currently implemented in Intel Open Image Denoise.